-My research and teaching span ancient Roman philosophy (specializing in Augustine), intellectual history (focusing on freedom, slavery, law, rule, and authority), contemporary ethics and politics (idem), and philosophy of religion (especially on religion and morality).
-My current book project, Slaves of God, explicates Augustine’s reasons for justifying slavery and argues for the centrality of slavery in his ethics and politics.
+My research and teaching span ancient Roman philosophy (specializing in Lactantius and Augustine), intellectual history (focusing on freedom, slavery, law, rule, and authority), contemporary ethics and politics (idem), and philosophy of religion.
+My current book project, Slaves of God, explicates Augustine’s reasons for justifying slavery and argues that slavery is a central theme in his broader ethics and politics.

-I’m in the early stages of research on an intellectual history of penal slavery (tentatively titled Precarious: Penal Slavery and the Rights of Citizens), which will trace the development of penal slavery from its ancient Roman provenances through late antique, medieval, and early modern Christian thought, and into the modern context.
-Other recent areas of research include: 1) the normative structure of covenants; 2) Augustine's metaphysics of goodness; 3) theism and the problem of divine domination 4) the prospects for realism about aesthetic judgments; and 5) the meaning of ‘maturity’ in the history of philosophy.
+I’m in the early stages of research for a broader intellectual history of slavery (tentatively titled Precarious: Retributive Slavery and the Rights of Citizens), which will trace the development of ideas of natural and retributive slavery from their ancient Greek and Roman provenances through late antiquity, medieval and early modern Christianity, into the antebellum United States.

-I am currently a postdoctoral associate in Classics with an affiliate appointment in Philosophy as a Klarman Fellow.
+As a Klarman Fellow (2021-2024), I am a postdoctoral associate in Classics with an affiliate appointment in Philosophy.
 Before Cornell, I earned the Ph.D. in Religion, Ethics, and Politics from Princeton University, the M.A.R. in Ethics from Yale Divinity School, and the A.B. in Religion from Princeton University.

 I will begin as an Assistant Professor in Cornell's Sage School of Philosophy in 2024.